bcchappell945/IP-Sweeper-Nmap-Scanner/README.md

 ## A Python program that sweeps a /24 subnet and scans any live hosts on the network!

 ### Introduction
-This is a personal project I wanted to put some of my Python skills to the test, expirement with networking libraries, and gain a better understanding of nmap.
+This is a personal project I made to put some of my Python skills to the test, expirement with networking libraries, and gain a better understanding of nmap.
 The concept for this tool is simple yet effective: look for all of the IPs on a subnet, scan the ones that are online, and then store each IP scan into a file the user can come back to later.
 It was a fun little project that does its job!

 ### Requirements
 This tool requires the following libraries: socket, time, sys, os, and nmap